Covid-19 is changing things like working from home so much. How can you be sure that what’s being planned now will be fit for the future?

 Initial consultation has taken place with Southern Water about foul drainage and the existing network would be upgraded with the provision of a new main.
 Whilst we understand there is sufficient medium-term capacity for sewage treatment at Tonbridge, Southern Water would upgrade capacity in line with the growth of Tudeley Village and any other developments.

-To maintain consistency and to uphold quality, a Village Architect will be appointed.
+To maintain consistency and to uphold quality, a Village Architect would be appointed.
 This role would include monitoring planning, design and construction throughout the lifetime of the project by, for example, approving housebuilders’ working drawings.
 The Town Architect would also advise on selection of the right building materials and finishes, to reflect the Kent architectural vernacular and maintain quality.

 Have you signed up any of the local GP practices?